pmotwani07/k8s-test-Qwist/README.md

 Traffic will be routed through the NGINX reverse proxy via Ingress and NLB, ensuring secure and proper routing of requests.

 ## Future Improvements

-This is for test purposes but if we have to apply the same set of tools for a production use cases or setup where there are multiple services running , here are some of the things we should/ must do .

-If given more time, the following enhancements could make this setup more secure, maintainable, and production-ready:
+This setup is intended for **test purposes**.
+For production use cases or setups running multiple services, the following enhancements could make the environment **more secure, maintainable, and production-ready**:

-.
-Docker Security: Add docker image vulnerability scanning , sign images in CI pipelines .
-K8s security:  can be improved by namespaces , RBACs , pod admission controller policies , docker security can be improved by things such as running as Non root user etc.
-.
-Pipeline Quality: Run tests inside Docker build stage, add cache to speed up CI, and include static analysis/linting.
+- **Docker Security**
+  - Add vulnerability scanning for Docker images.
+  - Sign images in CI/CD pipelines.
+  - Run containers as non-root users wherever possible.

+- **Kubernetes Security**
+  - Use **namespaces** to isolate workloads.
+  - Implement **RBAC** (Role-Based Access Control) policies.
+  - Use **Pod Admission Controllers** to enforce security best practices.

+- **Pipeline Quality**
+  - Run tests during the Docker build stage.
+  - Add caching to speed up CI builds.
+  - Include static analysis and linting in the pipeline.

+- **Pipeline Refactoring**
-.
-Pipeline Refactoring: Split CI/CD workflow into multiple jobs (build, test, dockerize, deploy) to improve parallelism, clarity, and failure isolation.Add pipeline failures and messaging to teams ,slack or any other chatbots for awareness.
+  - Split the CI/CD workflow into multiple jobs (build, test, dockerize, deploy) to:
-.
-Deployment Reliability: Add liveness/readiness probes, configure resource requests/limits, and enable rollback or canary deployments with Argo Rollouts.
+    - Improve parallelism.
+    - Increase clarity.
+    - Isolate failures.
+  - Integrate notifications to teams via Slack or other chat tools on pipeline failures.

+- **Deployment Reliability**
+  - Add **liveness** and **readiness probes** for services.
+  - Configure **resource requests and limits** for pods.
+  - Enable **rollbacks** or **canary deployments** using Argo Rollouts.

+- **Observability**
+  - Implement centralized logging (e.g., ELK stack, Loki).
-.
-Oservability: Integrate centralized logging (e.g. ELK,loki) and monitoring dashboards (Prometheus + Grafana).
+  - Add monitoring dashboards (Prometheus + Grafana).

+- **Multi-App / Multi-Cluster Management**
-.
-Use apps of apps pattern for multiple apps or cluster.
+  - Use the **Apps of Apps pattern** in ArgoCD for managing multiple applications or clusters efficiently.